HelloElwin/EEG2Alphabet/README.md

 ### Evaluation

-Please put the evaluation dataset in the folder `dataset` and rename it as `data.mat`.
+Firstly, please put the evaluation dataset in the folder `dataset` and rename it as `data.mat`.
 The whole dataset will be used for evaluation.

-Please run `python src/main.py --eval`.
+Then please run `python src/main.py --eval` to evaluate the model.

 ## Method